reyuqt/botClickFunctions/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions or support, please contact [Your Name] at [Your Email].
+For questions or support, please contact Lauren at reyuqt01@gmail.com.